 School lunch and breakfast programs are even more specified.
-We model these as "take it or leave it" benefits - if you are eligible for a free lunch then you have the choice to consume the lunch or use private resources for lunch.31 This is illustrated in Figure 3.3 with the targeted subsidized good (e.g. school lunch) on the x axis and all other goods on the y axis.
+We model these as "take it or leave it" benefits - if you are eligible for a free lunch then you have the choice to consume the lunch or use private resources for lunch.30 This is illustrated in Figure 3.3 with the targeted subsidized good (e.g. school lunch) on the x axis and all other goods on the y axis.
 We represent the school lunch option as a single point, and as the quality of the lunch increases the point shifts out.
 Some consumers will chose the private option, others will chose the public option.
 As the quality of the public option increases, more will switch into the lunch program.

-Other than SNAP, the WIC and school feeding programs are explicitly targeted at certain groups (pregnant women, infants, children age 1-4, school aged children).
-In the context of families, it is possible perhaps likely, that the program could benefit other family members that are not explicit recipients.
+Unlike SNAP, the WIC and school feeding programs are explicitly targeted at certain groups (pregnant women, infants, children age 1-4, school aged children).
+In the context of families, it is possible - perhaps likely - that the program will have spillover benefits to other family members who are not explicit recipients.
 This could happen with WIC because the goods purchased with the vouchers could be shared with the family.
-Additionally, the income effect of the program (WIC or school feeding programs) could generate an increase in other foods or other goods that benefit the family more broadly.
-Perhaps less important, WIC's nutrition education component may lead to changes for the entire family.
+Additionally, since the programs shift out the family's total budget constraint, this "income effect" could lead to an increase in consumption of other foods or other goods that benefit the family more broadly.
+Additionally, WIC's nutrition education component may lead to changes in the composition of food consumption for the entire family.